 Businesses no longer can operate in a vacuum.
 Your survival depends on the connections you make – to your customers, to your colleagues, and to the world at large.

 Externally, you must truly connect with your customers.
-You need to understand who they are, what motivates them, and what their expectations are of you.
-The more complete profile you can build of them, the higher potential lifetime value you will achieve from that relationship.
+You need to understand who they are, what motivates them, and what their expectations are when it comes to customer experience.
+The more complete profile you can build, the higher potential lifetime value you’ll achieve from that relationship.

 Carve out time each week to read from an industry blog or news reports.
 Get outside your office to attend global industry events.
 These functions are invaluable when it comes to keeping tabs on industry trends, and connecting with colleagues from around the world are a great way to reenergize your team.